-You will complete three units: two mandatory and one optional, over the two years.
-The first mandatory unit: Unit 1 Meeting Nutritional Needs of Specific Groups will enable you to demonstrate an understanding of the science of food safety, nutrition and nutritional needs in a wide range of contexts and through ongoing practical sessions, to gain practical skills to produce quality food items to meet the needs of individuals
+You will complete three units: over the two years.
+The first unit: Unit 1 Meeting Nutritional Needs of Specific Groups will enable you to demonstrate an understanding of the science of food safety, nutrition and nutritional needs in a wide range of contexts and through ongoing practical sessions, to gain practical skills to produce quality food items to meet the needs of individuals.

-The second mandatory unit: Unit 2 Ensuring Food is Safe to Eat will allow you to develop your understanding of the science of food safety and hygiene; essential knowledge for anyone involved in food production in the home or wishing to work in the food industry.
+The second unit: Unit 2 Ensuring Food is Safe to Eat will allow you to develop your understanding of the science of food safety and hygiene; essential knowledge for anyone involved in food production in the home or wishing to work in the food industry.

+The final unit: Unit 3 Experimenting to Solve Food Production

+Problems will allow you to develop your food science and investigation skills.
 Again, practical sessions will support the gaining of theoretical knowledge and ensure learning is a tactile experience.
-Studying one of the two optional units Unit 3 Experimenting to Solve Food